shapeblue/hackerbook/cloudstack/hack/spec.md

   stale, default 600 seconds.
 - `coffee.gc.interval`: The interval in seconds for the GC thread to run, default 10s.
-- `coffee.plugin`: The name of coffee plugin, default is `default`.
+- `coffee.machine.plugin`: The name of coffee machine plugin, default is `inbuilt`.

 Background task: Run based on GC interval and scan coffees across all accounts and remove coffee that have exceeded the coffee TTL interval.